 Physical Therapists Specializing in Nerve Conditions

-- The peripheral nervous system consists of all the nerves that branch off from the spinal cord and reach across our entire bodies.
+- The peripheral nervous system consists of the networks of nerves that branch off from the spinal cord and reach across our entire bodies.
 Its main purpose is to connect the central nervous system to the rest of the body, particularly the limbs.

-- At Dynamic Physical Therapy, we work predominantly with the peripheral nerves, but we also address problems at the junction of the spinal cord and the peripheral nerve and, sometimes, the spinal cord itself.
+- At Dynamic Physical Therapy, we work predominantly with the peripheral nerves, but we also address problems at the base of the spinal cord and the peripheral nerve and, sometimes, the spinal cord itself.

-Dynamic Physical Therapy's best attempt at describing the function of the nervous system is as follows: the nervous system's function is to transport impulses and chemicals from the brain to all other parts of the body and circle back again to the brain.
-The nervous system is pivotal in protecting us from injury and it is also integral in our representation as individuals.
-It is a very important and complicated system in the human body.
+Our best attempt at describing the nervous system's function is as follows: the role of the nervous system is to transmit impulses and chemicals from the brain to different parts of the body and cycle them back to the brain.
+The nervous system plays an important role in protecting us from injury.
+It is a very important and intricate system inside the human body.

-Injury to nerves can be the result of an abrupt accident or can be due to repeating assaults over a period of time.
-In general, nerves are well-protected and resistant to injury but there are limits.
-Nerves are not elastic, so the free movement of nerves in our spines, arms, and legs are important to avoid nerve injuries.
-A nerve injury occurs when a nerve gets “caught, pinched or tethered,” this results in an injury.
-Our physical therapists can often help establish the normal movement of the injured nerves, which is very important to healing.
-We use a variety of techniques to establish normal movement of injured nerves, from eliminating the source of the movement restriction to the mobilization of the nerve itself.
+Nerve injuries can be a result of a sudden accident or can be the result of wear and tear over a period of time.
+In general, nerves are well-protected and injury-resistant, but there are limits.
+Nerves are not elastic, so the free movement of spines, arms, and legs are important to avoid nerve injuries.
+A nerve injury occurs when a nerve gets "pinched, tethered, or caught".
+Our physical therapists can often help establish the normal movement of injured nerves, which is vital to healing.
+We use a variety of techniques to establish the normal movement of injured nerves, including eliminating the source of restriction and the mobilization of the nerve.